himanshu708/Project-BlueSky-Minds/README.md

-# 🌤️ Weather Odds Pro - Installation & Usage Guide
+# 🌤️ Project-BlueSky-Minds - Installation & Usage Guide

 A revolutionary weather probability assessment tool using 30+ years of NASA data to predict weather patterns months in advance.